BMC ADO17

-BMC ADO17 is the model code used by the British Motor Corporation (BMC) for a range of large family cars manufactured from September 1964 to 1975.
-The car was initially sold under the Austin marque as the Austin 1800, then by Morris as the Morris 1800, by Wolseley as the Wolseley 18/85, and later the Austin 2200, Morris 2200 and Wolseley Six.
+BMC ADO17 is the model code used by the British Motor Corporation (BMC) for a range of front wheel drive cars in the European 'D' market-segment of larger family cars, manufactured from September 1964 to 1975.
+The car was initially sold under the Austin marque as the Austin 1800, then by Morris as the Morris 1800, and by Wolseley as the Wolseley 18/85.
+Later, it was marketed with a 2.2 L engine as the Austin 2200, Morris 2200 and Wolseley Six.
+Informally, because of the car's exceptional width and overall appearance, these cars became widely known under the nickname "landcrab".

 The 1800 was voted European Car of the Year for 1965.